Skip to content

 def determine_routing_channel(error_code: str) -> AlertChannel:

-"""Maps structured error codes to role-aware notification channels."""
+"""Map a structured error code to a role-aware notification channel."""

 if error_code.startswith("CALCULATION"):